DUNE-DAQ/daq-release/docs/create_release_spack.md

 A patch release is built in the same way as a non-patch release, except it doesn't involve candidate releases.

+As of this writing (Feb-18-2026) the only software environment we release is the classic `fddaq` environment; for this reason it's the one that's referred to here, though the workflow will be essentially the same for any other environment (`nddaq`, etc.).
+Note these instructions will make more sense if you read up on our [software environment model](creating_a_new_environment.md).

 ## Prepare for the new release

 ### Create release configurations

-The release configuration package versions are defined by `configs/coredaq/coredaq-vX.Y.Z/release.yaml` (core release) and either `configs/fddaq/fddaq-vX.Y.Z/release.yaml` or `configs/nddaq/nddaq-vX.Y.Z/release.yaml` (detector release).
-To prepare the release configuration for a new release, it is best to start from (copy) the configuration of the develop release (`configs/coredaq/coredaq-develop/release.yaml` and `configs/fddaq/fddaq-develop/release.yaml` or `configs/nddaq/nddaq-develop/release.yaml`).
+The release configuration package versions are defined by `configs/coredaq/fddaq-coredaq-vX.Y.Z/release.yaml` (core release, `fddaq` variant) and `configs/fddaq/fddaq-vX.Y.Z/release.yaml` (`fddaq` specific packages).
+To prepare the release configuration for a new release, it is best to start from (copy) the configuration of the develop release (`configs/coredaq/fddaq-develop/release.yaml` and `configs/fddaq/fddaq-develop/release.yaml`.

 The release YAML file contains sections meant to define the versions of packages.
 In general, the `externals`, `devtools`, `systems` and `pymodules` sections will already have versions defined since you copied the YAML files from the develop release.
 While the develop release builds DUNE DAQ packages from the head of their `develop` branches, it uses versioned non-DUNE DAQ packages (e.g., Boost).
 However, you'll want to add the correct versions for the DUNE DAQ packages, e.g. edit
 ```